 It is often recommended that you undertake physiotherapy to help you regain and improve the use of your new knee joint.
 The physiotherapy team will work on straightening and bending the knee and muscle strengthening.
 However, the best medicine is too use the new knee by walking as much as possible.

-Two weeks after surgery two sutures and paper stitches are removed.
+Two weeks after surgery the wound is inspected and the dressing removed.
 This is an easy and painless procedure.

 An anticoagulant will be prescribed for 14 days following the surgery to help decrease the risk of a deep vein thrombosis (Blood clot in the leg veins).
 During the inpatient stay mechanical foot pumps will also be employed to help decrease this risk.
 Patients will wear ted stockings for six weeks following the operation.